rcarmo/drawterm/README.md

 - macOS pasteboard bridge for text snarf/clipboard; getenv fixed to use host environment safely.
 - Cocoa "Connect…" dialog to set CPU/auth hosts and ports, user, and optional saved password; defaults persist between runs.
 - macOS shortcuts: Command now emits mod4 for rio/riow bindings; menu accelerators for Full Screen/Hide are Command+Shift+F/H; Command+Q shows a confirmation alert.
+- an icon that doesn't want to be unseen.

 ## Description